 The 2bhk I’ve mentioned above, for example, that costs 16k for a month, is a big massive property with 2 liveable rooms, one store-room, a bathroom and a big open space outside.
 To make it better, it was all furnished include a hot shower, beds, a few storage boxes and a ready kitchen — in short, a sweet deal that needs some luck to find.

 Again, I know a lot of such places, especially in or around Manali that I can help you find and rent out.

-That’s all in this blog on tips and suggestions relating to leaving the city life and relocate and work from the mountains.
+That’s all in this blog on tips and suggestions relating to leaving the city life and relocating and working from the mountains.
 If you’ve more suggestions/inputs please leave a comment below.

 Again, if you want me to help you find a place like mine, you can contact me on Instagram/Facebook (same name FOOTLOOSE DEV) or write to me an email at firstname.lastname@example.org